-John Foy & Associates are seasoned truck accident lawyers that will fight on your behalf to get you the compensation you need to recover and move on from the accident.
-We can help you file your claim, gather and present evidence, prove fault, and attempt to settle out of court.
-If your case does end up in the courtroom, you can be assured that we’ll be right there with you.
+Our experienced personal injury attorneys in Smyrna, GA, will fight for you to get the compensation you need to recover and move on from the accident.
+If your case ends up in the courtroom, you can be assured that we’ll be there to defend your rights.

 What Causes Truck Accidents?

 Perhaps the most common cause of truck accidents is driver error.
-Large trucks take a special skill set to operate, and failure to follow each protocol correctly every time can result in an accident.
+Large commercial trucks take a special skill set to operate, and failure to follow each protocol correctly every time can result in an accident.
 Truck drivers also often drive in a sleep-deprived state, and some may operate under the influence of drugs or alcohol, resulting in a drunk driving accident.

 Get the strong arm